Fossil record of fire: Macroscopic charcoal processing

-Macroscopic charcoal remains (>125 μm) are processed using standard protocols in the laboratory and involves three stages.
-Stage 1: Measurement of sediment samples and treating with 25 ml of 6% hydrogen peroxide to oxidize the organic matter, and heating for 24 hours.
-This process leaves the charcoal intact but breaks down any organic matter present; Stage 2: Sieving, washing, and rinsing the samples with deionized water, and drying onto a petri dish for 12 – 48 hours.
-Charcoal remains are sieved to sizes ranging from micro- (>125 μm but <180 μm), meso- (>180 μm but <250 μm) to macro-charcoal (>250 μm).
-Stage 3: Charcoal counting using the stereo microscope.
-When counting the charcoal, identifying them into different morphotypes is sometimes done because it helps to understand the vegetation type and plant habit (for instance woody or grassy) present at a given geologic time.
-The common morphotype classification of charcoal for plant record include dark, cellular, porous, fibrous, sponge, branched, lattice, branched pits etc. Processing and analyzing charcoal records are methodical approaches that stand to demonstrate charcoal occurrences and distribution, and also boost our understanding of fire-related concepts.
+Processing and analyzing charcoal records aids in the demonstration of charcoal occurrences and distribution, and understanding of fire-related concepts.
+To examine the intensity and frequency of local fire regimes, macroscopic charcoal remains (>125 μm) are processed using standard protocols in the laboratory and involves three stages.

+The first stage involves measuring the sediment samples, treating them with 25 ml of 6% hydrogen peroxide to oxidize the organic matter, and heating them for 24 hours.
+This process leaves the charcoal intact but breaks down any organic matter present.
+Stage two involves sieving, washing, and rinsing the samples with deionized water, and drying them on a petri dish for 12 – 48 hours.
+Charcoal remains are sieved to sizes ranging from micro- (125-180 μm), meso- (180-250 μm) to macro-charcoal (>250 μm).
+Stage three is charcoal counting using the stereo microscope.
+When counting the charcoal, sorting them into different morphotypes is sometimes done, because it helps to understand the vegetation type and plant habit, such as woody or grassy, present at a given geologic time.
+The common morphotype classification of charcoal for plant record include dark, cellular, porous, fibrous, sponge, branched, lattice, and branched pits.